open-mmlab/mmagic/README.md

 Please refer to [changelog.md](docs/en/changelog.md) for details and release history.

-Please refer to [migration](docs/en/migration/overview.md) to migrate from MMEditing 0.x to our brand new 1.x version.
+Please refer to [migration documents](docs/en/migration/overview.md) to migrate from MMEditing 0.x to our brand new 1.x version.

 ## Table of Contents